|

 $ 6) per hectare to have 7 people to shake pigeonpea plants, and collect larvae;

 and each chemical spray costs Rs 500-700 (US $ 11-16) per hectare.
+This technology, initiated at a few locations during 1997, rapidly spread to

 more than 100 villages involving several thousand farmers in three states of